Wills Can Go Wrong – Contentious Probate

 The person making the Will (the Testator) will need to consider all of the potential beneficiaries, some of whom may need financial support in the event of the Testator’s death and some of whom the Testator might wish to benefit for a variety of other reasons.
 The making of a Will is a relatively straight forward exercise and your solicitor will talk you through the process.
 It is also relatively inexpensive compared to the possible consequences of inaction or, in some cases, the dreaded home-made Will.

-There are many potential problems where a Will is not professionally drafted and executed with supervision, such as:-
+There are many potential problems where a Will is not professionally drafted and executed with supervision, which can lead to a contentious probate claim following the testators death.
+These can include:-

 - The Will may not have been validly signed and witnessed and, therefore, may have no effect.